I am not an ethnic minority, am I still eligible to apply?

 Am I eligible to apply if my school is not a member of the MID-SOUTH COALITION FOR MINORITY INTERNATIONAL RESEARCH or if I am located outside of Memphis?

 Yes.
 We realize that many qualified students attend other institutions.
 While preference is given to students from participating schools within the Mid-South, we frequently accept students from across the country.
-When students of equal talent apply, preference will be given to applicants from the Mid-South region and/or students that submit their applications materials by the earlybird deadline.
+When students of equal talent apply, preference will be given to applicants from the Mid-South region and/or students that submit their applications materials by the priority deadline.

 I am not a U.S. citizen or permanent resident, can I still apply?